 The positive housing report, along with a steep decline in unemployment benefit applications, contributed to a strong day on Wall Street.
 The Standard & Poor's 500 gained eight points to close at 1,480, a five-year high.
-The Dow Jones industrial average ended the day up 84 points at 13,596.
-The Nasdaq composite rose 18 points to 3,136.

 "There is no denying that the housing market recovery is solidifying, and we expect construction activity to ramp up to the 1 million annualized threshold by the end of this year," said Michael Dolega, an economist with TD Economics, in a note to clients.